How Coca-Cola, McLaren Racing, and Amazon created a one-of-a-kind campaign

-“It's rare that great ideas are produced by one talented individual holed away in an office or a studio,” says Zach Johnson, Director of Global Accounts and International Sales, Amazon Advertising.
+“It's rare that great ideas are produced by one talented individual holed away in an office or a studio,” says Zach Johnson, Director of Global Accounts and International Sales, Amazon Ads.
 “Some of the most powerful inventions and works of art were the result of collaboration.
 The same is true in the world of marketing.
 When brands pool their resources and creativity, they can build powerful campaigns that surprise and delight the customers they share.”

 One such campaign is “Driven to Deliver,” a three-way collaboration between Coca-Cola, McLaren Racing, and Amazon.
 Just days before competing in the Formula 1 USA Grand Prix 2019, drivers Lando Norris and Carlos Sainz surprised Amazon customers in Austin by delivering their packages with a six-pack of Coke Zero Sugar.
 The campaign was a hit with fans around the world.